-My new cookbook is officially on sale and I am so excited to have Busy Little Hands: Food Play! out in the world to help keep the kids busy and well fed!
+My kids cookbook is a gift that keeps pn giving and I am so excited to have Busy Little Hands: Food Play! out in the world to help keep the kids busy and well fed!

 Cookbook for Kids

 I love to have my kids in the kitchen because I’ve found that it helps to make new foods less scary, it gives us something to do together on days that we’re at home, and it lets them experience smells, textures, and skills that they otherwise wouldn’t.
 And the confidence and joy that appears on their faces when they do something on their own that they didn’t think they could is so much fun!